Safe Use of Medicines During Pregnancy & Lactation

 Promoting healthy pregnancy and safe childbirth is a goal of all European healthcare systems.
 Therefore, it is surprising how little information is available about the use of medicines during pregnancy.

-Birth defects, stillbirth and death are a harrowing experience for both women and their families.
-Women and their physicians need comprehensive safety information to make informed decisions about medication use during pregnancy to prevent birth defects from happening in the first place.
+Birth defects, stillbirth, and death are a harrowing experience for both women and their families.
+Women and their physicians need comprehensive safety information to make informed decisions about medication use during pregnancy in order to prevent birth defects from happening in the first place.

 EUROmediCAT: Recommendations for a Comprehensive Pharmacovigilance System

-The findings of EUROmediCAT and its recommendations inform current regulatory practice, pharmacovigilance, research, health policy and practice in order to:
+The findings of EUROmediCAT and its recommendations inform current regulatory practice, pharmacovigilance, research, and health policy and practice in order to do the following: